TelemetryDeck/docs/tql/granularity.md

 order: 110
 ---

-How fine-grained the query should be, e.g. per day, per hour, per minute, etc. `all` and `none` are special values that can be used to disable the granularity.
+How fine-grained the query should be, for example per day, per hour, per minute, etc. `all` and `none` are special values that can be used to disable the granularity.

 Supported granularities are: